CR Embeddings, Chains, and the Fefferman Bundle: An Isometric Lift

 \section{An Isometric Lift}

-We will see that the existence of an adapted pseudo-Einstein pair of coframes (that is an adapted pair such that each coframe is pseudo-Einstein) is a sufficient but not a necessary condition on an adapted coframe of the embedding $f : M \hookrightarrow\hat{M}$ so that $f$ may be lifted to a conformal isometry.
-The goal of this section is to prove the following theorem: \begin{thm} The map $f : M \hookrightarrow \hat{M}$ may be locally lifted to a conformal isometry between Fefferman metrics if and only if the following equation holds with respect to any adapted frame.
+\begin{thm} The map $f : M \hookrightarrow \hat{M}$ may be locally lifted to a conformal isometric embedding of the Fefferman bundles if and only if the following equation holds with respect to any adapted coframe.